Key Takeaways from SANS Dallas – A Cybersecurity Conference Recap

 - Security is a team effort.
 All Information Technology teams have a place in security.
 If each team — system analysts, infrastructure, network administrators, etc. — keeps security in mind when building systems and deploying networks, the overall company will be much more secure and much harder for an attacker to compromise.

 Cybersecurity is a key area of focus for zvelo as we strive to make the internet safer and more secure.
-If you have any questions about any of the points listed above, or any other cybersecurity best practices, please Contact Us through our website, or reach out to us directly at [email protected].
+If you have any questions about any of the points listed above, or any other cybersecurity best practices, please Contact Us.